-To prevent attempts at fraud, officially certified copies of certificates can be requested.
+In order to prevent attempts at fraud, officially certified copies of certificates can be requested.
 If the candidate gives permission, certificates of employment can be checked in case of doubt.
-Without this permission, there will be issues with data protection regulations.
+Without this permission, there will be problems with data protection regulations.